JackStouffer/jacks_standard_library/DESIGN.md

 an error return value from the function.
 This includes passing in null pointers for pointer parameters, failure to allocate, etc.

 Over use of assertions encourages laziness.
+The vast, vast majority of errors are recoverable.
 Errors should not be given special treatment and should instead be treated like any other possible program state.

 ## Graceful Degradation